BradenMccoy/indoor-nav-gui/README.md

 Improved logic for existing backend, including the nested for loop logic in `get_reference()` for setting pixel brightness, and the logic in `analyze_frame()` for subtraction underflow prevention, both in `indoor_nav_gui.py`.
 Also worked on adding sections and details to the README describing what was added for R1.

 ## R2
 Changed danger calculation to be purely based on distance, and be much more accurate, (later changed to be depth-based by Max).
 Cleaned up UI by consolidating everything to one window, adding danger to the warning area, and added the `blobconverter` package for neural network object detection and outlining in the camera view.
-Also was responsible for creating the final presentation for the project.
+Also was responsible for creating the final presentation for the project, and adding sections and details to the README describing what was added for R1.

 ### Brady McCoy
 ## R1
-Created a Figma prototype for our UI design, including the controls for and views for all of our needed features.
+Created a Figma prototype for our UI design, including the controls and views for all of our needed features.
 Also handled the UI guidelines and documentation.

 ## R2
-Recorded the final demo of our project, as well as a video of our final presentation.
+Added finishing touches to our final presentation, and recorded a video of it.
+Also helped facilitate our usability evaluation session.

 ### Maxwell Dodd
 ## R1
 Worked on a Pyqt5 GUI that implements our Figma prototype, testing and implementing the needed features.

 ## R2
 Implemented a depth system to detect objects at a given distance away from the camera, ranging from 0 to 255, and issuing warnings at a value less than or equal to the minimum depth.
 This replaced the old danger system which computed a value ranging from 0 to 10 from a given frame of camera output.
+Also recorded a final demo of our software.

 ### Andrew Luna
 ## R1
 Also worked on the same Pyqt5 GUI that implements our Figma prototype, and created the initial UI framework in order to make this possible.